 Option 1 - I have had Chickenpox

 Option 3 - To my knowledge, I have not had Chickenpox.
-I have been informed that a Titer can be done to determine my immunity.
-I understand that I can have this Titer at my expense.
-I also understand that should the Titer indicate that I am non-immune to varicella (the virus that causes chickenpox); it is recommended that I obtain the varicella immunization, also at my expense.
-At this time, I choose not to receive the Titer to determine my immunity, and I should be aware that I may not be immune and that: I may contract varicella as a result of this agreement, (by exposure to chickenpox or shingles); If I am pregnant and contract varicella, this may result in serious consequences for both the mother and fetus.; Should I contract varicella, I may carry the illness to patients, employees, or persons in the community including my family and friends. ; If I am exposed to varicella virus (chickenpox or shingles), I am to notify Employee Health and my employer/school immediately.
-I will be relieved from duty from day 10-21 post exposure.
-However, I also understand that by signing this form today does not prohibit me from obtaining the Titer and vaccine at a later date.
+I have been informed that a titer can be done to determine my immunity to varicella.
+I understand that this titer will be my financial responsibility.
+I also understand that should the titer indicate that I am not immune to varicella, it is recommended that I obtain the varicella immunization.
+The varicella immunization will also be my financial responsibility.
+At this time, I choose not to obtain the titer to determine my immunity to varicella.
+I am aware that I may not be immune to varicella and that a.)
+I may contract varicella by exposure to chickenpox or shingles in the healthcare setting b.)
+If I am pregnant and contract varicella, this may result in serious health consequences for both myself and my child c.)
+Should I contract varicella, I may carry the illness to MSHA patients, MSHA employees, or persons in the community including my family and friends d.)
+If I am exposed to varicella virus, I am to notify MSHA Employee Health and my school immediately and I will be relieved from duty from day 10-21 post exposure.

-Although preventing blood exposure is the primary means of preventing occupationally acquired human immunodeficiency virus (HIV) infection, appropriate post-exposure management is an important element of workplace safety.
-Immediate treatment may reduce the risk for HIV transmission.
-If you are exposed to blood or body fluids from a person know to be HIV positive, you should report this immediately to your employer/school (if applicable).
-Treatment should be initiated promptly, preferably within 1-2 hours, and may be administrated at MSHA through the Emergency Department or at the healthcare provider of your/your employer’s/your school’s choice.
-If treatment is provided at MSHA, it would be provided at your expense.
+Although preventing blood exposure is the primary means of preventing occupationally acquired human immunodeficiency virus (HIV), appropriate post-exposure management is an important element of healthcare workplace safety.
+Immediate treatment post-exposure may reduce the risk for HIV transmission.
+If you are exposed to blood or body fluids from a person known to be HIV positive, report this immediately to your instructor and/or MSHA preceptor.
+Treatment should be initiated promptly, preferably within 1-2 hours, at a MSHA emergency department.
+Treatment is provided at your expense.

 In addition, MSHA has intellectual property that must be protected.
 Such information may be disclosed for purposes for particular business purposes.
 MSHA business related property must not be used, copied, distributed or disclosed without appropriate authorization or contractual agreement.